Asian markets mixed after Wall St gains on jobs data

 BEIJING — Asian stock markets were mixed Friday after Wall Street rose as investors analyzed conflicting economic signals ahead of a Federal Reserve conference next week.

-Shanghai and Seoul declined while Tokyo and Hong Kong advanced.
+Shanghai, Tokyo and Seoul declined while Hong Kong advanced.
 Oil prices edged lower but stayed above $90 per barrel.

-Wall Street rose, rebounding from Wednesday's tumble, after corporate results and fewer unemployment claims than expected suggested the U.S. economy has pockets of resiliency despite repeated interest rate hikes.
+Wall Street rebounded after corporate results and fewer unemployment claims than expected suggested the U.S. economy has pockets of resiliency despite repeated interest rate hikes.

 Investors worry the Fed and central banks in Europe and Asia might derail global economic growth as they hike rates to cool inflation that is running at multi-decade highs.